-The deaths of George Floyd and Rayshard Brooks have reignited conversations about racism, unfairness, and the relationship between blacks and cops.
+The deaths of George Floyd and Rayshard Brooks reignited conversations about racism, unfairness, and the relationship between blacks and cops.
 The subject is also what surrounds a more personal talk that African American parents have had with their kids for years.

 Having "The Talk" with the Next Generation

 Gragg, who lives in Tulsa, Oklahoma, has since felt the need to extend this "Talk" to her sons.

 "Make sure your hands are visible," she recalls telling them.
 "Don't put them in your pockets, you can't reach for anything.
 The objective is for you to come home alive."